eLuckkkkkkky/High-heeled-Crush/README.md

 ## Third Party Partners & Integrations

-Our services may link to third-party services not controlled by Fashion Palace.
+Our services may link to third-party services not controlled by High-heeled-Crush.
 Your interactions with these services are governed by their privacy policies.

 ## Your Privacy Rights and Choices